Fethienv/Kivy-Firebase-OTP-Authentication/README.md

 Argument | value
 ------------ | -------------
-firebase_config |  dict of firebase configuration
-ChangeToVerifyOTPScreenCallback |  your defined change screen function LocalServer  |  True or false, for use local or your own server recaptcha_url |  url to html file to load recaptch verifier (clone this [file!](https://github.com/Fethienv/Kivy-Firebase-OTP-Authentication/blob/master/phoneotpauthentication/recaptcha.html) to your server)
+LocalServer  |  True or false, for use local or your own server ChangeToVerifyOTPScreenCallback |  your defined change screen function firebase_config |  dict of firebase configuration if you use your own server let it recaptcha_url |  url to html file to load recaptch verifier (clone this [file!](https://github.com/Fethienv/Kivy-Firebase-OTP-Authentication/blob/master/phoneotpauthentication/recaptcha.html) to your server)
-SendOTP_url   |  url for post phone and recaptcha token to your server than to firebase from you server VerifyOTP_url |  url for post otp and sessionInfo to your server than to firebase from you server reload_every_time |  True or False, for reload recaptcha page every time click send otp SendOTPDoneCallback |  your defined function to run some code when send otp done SendOTPFailCallback |  your defined function to run some code when send otp fail
+SendOTP_url   |  url for post phone and recaptcha token to your server than to firebase from you server VerifyOTP_url |  url for post otp and sessionInfo to your server than to firebase from you server headers | request post headers reload_every_time |  True or False, for reload recaptcha page every time click send otp SendOTPDoneCallback |  your defined function to run some code when send otp done SendOTPFailCallback |  your defined function to run some code when send otp fail